-- Sc3.9 Should allegations emerge against any current student regarding the submission of forged or fake documentation and/or information provided as part of their application for a place on a programme, consideration will be given to whether any action should be taken under the terms of these regulations as noted in SC4.3.
-If the student against whom such allegations are made has graduated, then any investigation will take place in line with the Graduate Academic Integrity Regulations. - SC3.10 In exceptional circumstances, a student may be partially excluded from the University by the Principal without invoking the Conduct Regulations.
+- SC3.9 Should allegations emerge against any current student regarding the submission of forged or fake documentation and/or information provided as part of their application for a place on a programme, consideration will be given to whether any action should be taken under the terms of these regulations as noted in SC4.3.
+If the student against whom such allegations are made has graduated, then any investigation will take place in line with the Graduate Academic Integrity Regulations. - SC3.10 In exceptional circumstances, a student may be excluded partially, fully, for a fixed period, or permanently from the University by the Principal without invoking the Conduct Regulations.
 The following are examples of exceptional circumstances. - i) For failing to comply with any prevailing fees policies. - ii) Where there is genuine concern or belief that a student may be suffering from ill-health which has caused or may cause detriment to themselves or the University Community.
 If the behaviour of an individual is the cause of concern and there is a belief that ill health may be impacting their behaviour, the matter will be reported to senior staff within the University's Wellbeing and Inclusion team who will provide advice and support with regard to the management of the case.
 Any consideration to amend/lift the partial exclusion will be determined by the receipt of a satisfactory medical report from an appropriately qualified medical or psychiatric professional, approved by the University (such approval not to be unreasonably withheld).
 A decision may be taken to place the student on suspended studies, thus not permitting them to engage with their studies in any capacity, until satisfactory written evidence from an appropriately qualified medical or psychiatric professional is received.
-If the student does
+If the student does not provide the evidence requested within six months of the request, they may be withdrawn from their programme.